 Olivia, Girl with Blue Sails

-Sainte Chappelle Royal Chapel is a bit of a hidden gem, but, once visitors step inside, it’s easy to see why this is one of the most instagrammable places in Paris.
+Sainte Chappelle Royal Chapel is a bit of a hidden gem, but, once visitors step inside, it’s easy to see why this is one of the top photo spots in Paris.
 Lining the entire inside of the chapel are 1,113 stained-glass windows from eye-height to ceiling.
 The ornate detail in the glass is remarkable, and the way the gold support beams lead the eye up to the vaulted ceilings creates an optical illusion.

 Located just a short walk from the infamous Notre Dame cathedral, Sainte Chappelle Royal Chappelle is a perfect stop to make on the way to or from Notre Dame when planning a day in Paris.
 Tickets are required for entry, and can either be purchased on site or ahead of time online via the Sainte Chapelle website.